 You're in England.
 You're a millennial.
 You're going to see Harry Potter and the Cursed Child, Parts I and II.
 It's going to be expensive and you're going to love it.
 Check out these easy tips and tricks to learn what you need to know before seeing Harry Potter and the Cursed Child, in London.

 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will made a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

-Post updated May, 2019
+Post updated August, 2019

 I generally take such recommendations with a grain of salt, knowing that they're managing a large number of people arriving at the same time, etc. However, be warned: There is a massive line for security and it moves quite slowly.
 They check everyone's bags (another tip - don't bring a bag unless you truly, truly, truly need one; it'll help all of us).
 There's a bar once you get inside, so you'll be fine, even if you're a bit early.
 There is a hold (as usual) at the beginning of the show.

 If you are late, even because of the security line, you will miss the first scene.

-Are there drinks in the theatre?
+Are drinks allowed in the Palace Theatre during Cursed Child?

 It's England - of course there are!!!
 What a smashing country!

 As always in London, be sure to place your "interval" drink order at the beginning of the show.
 In anticipation of the break, the bar staff will place your drinks on a shelf with a corresponding number for you to pick up during the intermission.
-That said, if you order in the ornate bar on the Orchestra Level, your drinks are on a very obscurely placed shelf (actual shelf) to the back left of the bar (down a sort of odd hallway).
+That said, if you order in the ornate bar on the Orchestra Level of the Palace Theatre, your drinks are on a very obscurely placed shelf (actual shelf) to the back left of the bar (down a sort of odd hallway).
 Had someone not told me, I really wouldn't have noticed this was there

 If, like us, you see all of Harry Potter and the Cursed Child in one day (wow - long), you'll have a significant dinner break between the two performances.
 There is more than enough time to stop by a pub for dinner.

 It's our childhood, on stage, for an entire day.
 You're going to love it.